Derjyn/Cogitatio/docs/plugins/proicio.md

 _throw, hurl, fling_

-Proicio is an advanced ballistics system.
+Proicio is an advanced ballistics plugin.

 -----